Our Policies

 1. If the formal complaint implicates a Director, the CEO will refer it to the Chairperson of the CGQ Board for review and investigation.

-2. If the formal complaint implicates the CEO, the Administration Manager will forward it to the CGQ Chairperson for review and investigation.
+2. If the formal complaint implicates the CEO, the Executive Assistant will forward it to the CGQ Chairperson for review and investigation.

-• Planned actions to respond to formal complaints are recorded in the External Formal Communication Register by the Administration Manager (or delegate).
+• Planned actions to respond to formal complaints are recorded in the External Formal Communication Register by the Executive Assistant (or delegate).
 Actions are then implemented.

-• Following appropriate action, the formal complaint will be closed by the relevant CGQ representative.
-This is recorded in the External Formal Communication Register by the Administration Manager (or delegate).
+• Following appropriate action, the formal complaint will be closed by the relevant CGQ representative (refer Section 10).
+This is recorded in the External Formal Communication Register by the Executive Assistant (or delegate).

 • When the person is not satisfied with a decision made by CGQ, they may appeal the decision in the same way as raising a complaint.

-• In this case, the Administration Manager will note that the concern is an objection to a decision in the External Formal Communication Register.
+• In this case, the Executive Assistant will note that the concern is an objection to a decision in the External Formal Communication Register.

-• A review of a decision is always managed by the Chief Executive Officer (CEO), except in instances where the initial formal complaint or appeal is about the CEO or a Director, in each case the appeal process will be managed by the Chairperson of the CGQ Board.
+• A review of a decision is always managed by the Chief Executive Officer (CEO), except in instances where the initial formal complaint or appeal is about the CEO or a Director, in each case the appeal process will be managed by the Chairperson of the CGQ Board (refer Section 10.6).

 • When a person is not satisfied with an appeal decision made by the CEO, they can contact the CGQ Board in writing.